samvera/samvera.github.io/pages/samvera/developer_resources/metadata_application_profile/hyrax_2.1/metadata_application_profile.md

   label: 'Hyrax v2.1.0 (also applies to Hyrax v2.0.x)'
 ---

+The following Metadata Application Profile lists properties provided by Hyrax by default upon installation.
+Core Metadata are properties required for Hyrax to function correctly.
+Basic Metadata properties listed as Required are configured for validation.
+Basic Metadata properties can be modified within Hyrax but Core Metadata properties cannot be modified.
+More details and links to code available below.

 ## Namespaces

 | Predicate Prefix | Rdf-vocab Predicate Prefix | Namespace |